kmiralles/Jobsearch/README.md

 You will find the latest Resume, specificy Cover Letters, Certifications, References, MBA titles, and some small projects samples.

-You will find also the following fles:

-Kenneth...Recommendation HP: from HPE Site Manager
+You will find also a recommendation Letter from HPE Site Manager, and some small project about Data Science, Artificial Intelligence and Python.

-Main AI Projects: Two projects of my Artificial Intelligence Specialization
+AI Projects: Two projects of my Artificial Intelligence Specialization

-Presentation...Mexican..
-Restaurant: My final project for the Data Science Specialization, using FourSquare API.
+Data Science Project using FourSquare API.

 Python Project: A project using OpenCV, pytesserac and pillow